paulaoorjuela/pokemon-app/README.md

 ## Features

-- **Live Search**: As you type, the app displays Pokémon names that start with the input string.
+- **Search**: The app displays the Pokémon with the name that matches the input text.
 - **Pagination**: Navigate through Pokémon with next and previous buttons.
 - **Detailed View**: Click on a Pokémon to view detailed information on a separate page.
-- **Responsive Design**: The app is designed to work well on both desktop and mobile devices.

 ## Technologies Used